Board of Directors

 The Company’s directors are required to perform their duties in compliance with all relevant laws and regulations; the Company’s objectives and articles of association; and the resolutions by shareholders in good faith.
 The Company’s directors are prohibited from carrying out any business of the same nature as and in competition with the Company’s business and from being partners or shareholders or directors of other juristic persons carrying out a similar and competitive business, unless the shareholders are informed of such in a shareholders meeting prior to his/her appointment.
 If a director has direct or indirect interests in any agreements to be entered into with the Company or increases or decreases his/her shareholding or debenture holding in the Company and its affiliates or debenture, the director must inform the Company without delay.

-The Company’s directors shall act for the best interests of the Company, stakeholders, and shareholders as per followings:
+The Company’s directors shall act for the best interests of the Company, stakeholders, and shareholders and will perform duties under the framework and rules according to the charter of the Board of Directors as per followings:

 Role and Responsibilities of the Chairman of the Board